 Statement of Collection Responsibility

-The ultimate responsibility for the management of library resources and the policy decisions related to this function rests with the Dean of Libraries and the Libraries’ Collection Management Coordinating Team.
-Individual subject areas in the collection are the responsibility of subject librarians, who work in consultation with Faculty Liaisons appointed by their academic department chairs.
+Responsibility for the development of library collections and the policy decisions related to this function rests with the Dean of Libraries and the Libraries’ Collection Development Working Group.
+Individual subject areas in the collection are the responsibility of subject librarians, who work in consultation with faculty liaisons.

 Funding & Allocation

-The primary sources of funding for the Libraries’ resources is state appropriations and the student library fee.
-Other funding sources may include interest on endowments, supplemental funds, grants, and the Office of the Provost.
+The primary sources of funding for the Libraries’ resources are state appropriations and the student library fee.
+Other funding sources may include, but are not limited to, interest on endowments, supplemental funds, grants, and the Office of the Provost.
 The budget is divided between one-time and ongoing expenditures.
-Ongoing expenditures are given the initial allocation and consist of journal and database subscriptions.
+Ongoing expenditures are given priority and consist of journal, database, and other subscriptions.
 Remaining funds are used for one-time expenditures, such as books and journal backfile collections.

 Selection Guidelines and Formats

 - The Libraries purchase or subscribe to materials in all formats, but may decide not to purchase materials in obsolete, outdated, or unproven formats.

 - In general, the Libraries do not purchase duplicate copies of items.

 - The Libraries do not routinely acquire current course textbooks.